-Taking a short ski break over the half term period isn’t always easy, with long queues, busy slopes and packed out kids’ clubs.
+Taking a short ski break over the half-term period isn’t always easy, with long queues, busy slopes, and packed-out kids’ clubs.
 If you’re planning on getting away to the mountains this February, take a look at these top tips, designed to take the stress out of planning your getaway.

 This doesn’t just mean your travel and accommodation: your first queue-stopping tip is to book your ski rentals, boot hire and any lessons or kids clubs before you even board the plane.
-The top schools (including ESF in France) get booked up very quickly, particularly for the under-12’s, and booking ahead is the best way to guarantee your little beginners a place on the slopes with an expert instructor.
+The top schools (including ESF in France) get booked up very quickly, particularly for the under-12s, and booking ahead is the best way to guarantee your little beginners a place on the slopes with an expert instructor.

 It’s vital to include enough warm gear in your luggage.
 Check the forecast at your destination well in advance, and bear in mind that temperatures and weather conditions in mountainous regions can change hourly.
 It makes sense to be cautious and take extra layers – especially for little ones who may be more sensitive to the chilly weather.
 Here’s our basic packing list for a half-term break:

 - Hand and feet warmers (especially for the little ones)

 We’d recommend buying your gear before you fly, as resort prices can be costly.
 Just make sure you double-check your packing allowance to ensure you don’t go over the limit.